gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

-## 📢 December 25 Update - Chromium-based browser solution
+## 📢 Release - Use Official OpenAI GPT3 APIs

-The extension is expected to work without any 403s or 429s since it will now use the browser behind the scenes to make the chatGPT requests.
-Please make sure that `autologin` setting is set to `true` (default is `true`) and you **keep the browser open** all the time after logging in.
-It'll be automatically minimized after successful login.
-You can then ask questions to ChatGPT via the extension as usual.
+The extension now supports official APIs from OpenAI along with zero-config browser based integration.
+Simply switch methods in your settings and use your API Key to ask questions.
+If you opt-in to use this method, make sure you are aware of the limitations set by OpenAI team [here](https://help.openai.com/en/articles/5955598-is-api-usage-subject-to-any-rate-limits).

 # ChatGPT as your copilot to level up your developer experience

 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
+Or use OpenAI's official GPT3 APIs
 - 📎 Detects partial code response and suggests automatic continuation and combination of multiple answers.
 - ➡️ Export all your conversation history at once in Markdown format.
 - 💭 Preset commands + Customization to use any prompt for a selected code.